jaerith/siwe-nethereum/README.md

 Many thanks to Juan Blanco for the projects from his [Nethereum.Metamask.Blazor](https://github.com/Nethereum/Nethereum.Metamask.Blazor) repo and the [SIWE library](https://github.com/Nethereum/Nethereum/tree/master/src/Nethereum.Siwe.Core) currently in development.
 None of this would have been possible without them!

+NOTE: There is now a professional SIWE template over at the official Nethereum site.
+[Go check it out!](https://github.com/Nethereum/Nethereum.Templates.Siwe)

 ![Screenshot](Screenshots/SiweNethereumWalkthrough.gif)

 ## Projects